- 4 Free Coding Courses

 Schools can use Tynker to supplement classroom teaching with 21st century skill-building or roll out a comprehensive and progressive programming curriculum across all grades.

 Tynker has lots of innovations to empower any teacher, regardless of experience, to teach programming to their students.
 With interactive lectures that teach programming concepts, step-by-step tutorials that walk students through programming projects, and hands-on coding exercises with instructions, students learn at their own pace.
-Teachers can spend more time with students who need extra help and less time preparing lessons.
+Teachers can spend more time with students who need extra help and less time preparing coding courses for kids.

 Is it easy to monitor what my students are learning?